 - I did a variety of interval workouts, ranging from 8 x 400m with 200m recoveries, to 4 x 1000m with 400m recoveries, and always with an easy warm-up and cool-down mile (or two) at the start and end.

 - I also did a variety of tempo workouts where I would run, for example, a total of 60 minutes and break it up as follows: 15 mins easy, 3 x 10 mins fast with 5 min recovery pace between each set.
 Or, a 70 min run with descending intervals: 10 min warm-up, 20 mins/15 mins/10 mins with 5 min recovery pace between each.

 - On long run days, I sometimes did progression runs where I broke up the total mileage into thirds and progressively ran each third a little faster.
 Or, I sometimes picked up the pace significantly over the last half mile/mile; I don’t have a strong finishing kick, so a better strategy for me was to try and improve my speed and stamina over a slightly longer distance, versus trying to sprint the last few hundred meters.

-Doing one hill workout and one speed workout once a week, consistently and without slacking on effort and intensity, I was able to do what I set out to do.
-I not only won the Courtney Tengan 10k race (which has a horrible hill at the end of the first loop and again at the end of the course) and finished several minutes ahead of the second-place female, but guess who that second-place female was?
-My rival from the Magic 10 mile race!
+Doing one hill workout and one speed workout once a week, consistently and without slacking on effort and intensity, I was able to do what I set out to do (athletes in Southern Japan should keep in mind that contending with extreme heat and humidity is something that should be factored in to their personal training plans!!!).
+I not only won the Courtney Tengan 10k race (which has a “killer” hill at the end of the first and second loops) and finished several minutes ahead of the second-place female, but guess who that second-place female was?
+My rival from the Magic 10 miler

 [For more tips on how to train for increased speed and stamina, read my Futenma Magic 10-Miler post]